 - Realistic work plan

-When assessing Stage 2 applications, greater emphasis will be placed on the business model, commercial potential, and the team’s commitment to venture development.
+When assessing Propel for E-Teams applications, greater emphasis will be placed on the business model, commercial potential and the team’s commitment to venture development.

-Full participation by two student team members in the corresponding Propel workshop is required in order to receive Stage 2 grant funds.
+Full participation by two student team members in the corresponding Propel workshop is required in order to receive the associated $20,000 in grant funds.
 Both members must attend the entire workshop; teams may not attend a partial workshop.
 If possible, for continuity, the same team members who attended the Pioneer workshop should attend the Propel workshop.
 Due to space and budget constraints we can accommodate two team members only, but exceptions may be made in rare cases.

 Application via the VentureWell Communities Portal